SAIKIRANN226/AWS_DevOps_Notes/Shellscript/Session-13.md

   here in terminal, if you get any errors (or) not working properly you can delete that folder and clone again from the github (no problem)
 - To remove any package "sudo dnf remove <package_name>"
+- You can also redirect the output like this ? "yum install nginx -y > output.text"